knightazura/ghost-sdk/Git-workflow.md

 Thanks!

-*Note:* - this is my way of getting everything neat and tidy, you may have another, as long as the result is nice easy-to-merge PRs.
+*Note:* - this is my (ErisDS') way of getting everything neat and tidy, you may have another, as long as the result is nice easy-to-merge PRs.

 ### What Happens Next